 Tap-to-pay credit and debit cards

-When shoppers tap their card on an NFC-enabled reader, the card sends an encrypted signal containing payment information.
+When shoppers tap their card on an NFC-enabled reader, the card sends the reader an encrypted signal containing payment information.
 The reader then verifies the card payment by checking with the customer’s bank or processor before approving the transaction.

 Contactless cards account for over 60 to 70% of total card transactions.
 Yet credit card companies and financial institutions continue to refine the adoption of tap-to-pay systems.